danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 ## Introduction

-The decisions that RIOT developers make should be consistent with each other, and should consistently deliver the same benefits to users.
-Such alignment results in a compelling product with its own unique strengths, derived from the collective consciousness of the RIOT community.
+The decisions that developers make should ideally be generally aligned and deliver similar benefits to users, to result in a product with clear strengths.

-This consensus document describes these strengths.
-A series of use cases are presented, along with a short description of requirements for each use case.
-A series of design goals then follows, giving: a summary of the requirements addressed by the design goal; a description of the design goal itself; a description of any specific tools or patterns we use to achieve the design goal; and a description of tradeoffs with other design goals, with guidelines for resolution.
+This document describes the consensus of RIOT design in the community, recording the decisions that are typically made and the reasoning behind them.
+A series of our most commonly addressed use cases are presented, with a short description of requirements for each.
+A series of design philosophies we follow is then described, giving: a summary of the requirements addressed; a description of the philosophy; a description of decisions that are typically made in that area.

 # 1. Example Use Cases

 ## 1.1.
 Environmental sensing

-For environmental modelling or urban planning, a network of remote sensor nodes can be deployed to collect data.
-These nodes could be distributed as standalone devices, or retrofit to existing infrastructure.
+For environmental modelling or urban planning, networks of remote sensor nodes are deployed to collect data.
+These nodes can be distributed as standalone devices or fit to infrastructure.
 This requires a node to:

-  i.
-Sleep and wake up at timescales of the order of hours ii.
-Include any required sensors (air composition, temperature, light quality,
+  - Include sensors for air composition, temperature, light quality, water quality, etc
-       water quality etc)
-  iii.
-Use long-range, low-power wireless mesh networking protocols in the case
+  - Communicate via long-range, low-power wireless mesh networking protocols
-       of very remote nodes or devices fit to publicly used infrastructure iv.
-Interoperate with other nodes in the network if they are from a different vendor or running different implementations of a protocol
+  - Interoperate with other non-RIOT nodes or gateways
+  - Collect data at timescales of the order of hours
-  v.
-Send data via a user's mobile phone in the case of privately used
+  - Potentially send data via a user's mobile phone
-       infrastructure such as rental cycles vi.
-Operate in a stable manner for timescales of the order of years, without power infrastructure, potentially harvesting energy from the environment.
+  - Potentially operate for years without power infrastructure or user intervention.

 ## 1.2.
 Rapid prototyping, research and experimentation

-For research situations, proof-of-concepts for startups, or personal projects, sensor nodes which are not intended for mass market, but that need to be made quickly, with a low learning curve and little specialist knowledge, can be developed.
+For experimentation and hacking, nodes can be developed by developers that don't have extensive embedded experience.
 This requires a node to:

-  i.
-Be up and running quickly in a situation where the developer may not
-       have much, or any, experience with embedded programming ii.
-Be highly customizable, and upgradeable after initial development and deployment iii.
-Be able to use a wide range of commonly available sensors, particularly those that are available on plug-in daughterboards iv.
-Be based on a development board that is easily programmable and requires little specialist knowledge to use
+  - Allow easy running and loading of simple applications
+  - Allow easy setting up of mesh networks
+  - Be highly customizable and updateable
+  - Be able to use a range of plug-in sensors and actuators
+  - Be usable with or without networking
+  - Be based around a common, easy to use development board
-  v.
-Be programmable in as similar a manner as possible compared with other,
+  - Be programmable in the same way as other sensor nodes with different hardware.
-       different sensor nodes in the same deployment vi.
-Operate without networking, if networking is not required for the application.

 ## 1.3.
 Logistic tracking

-To manage the movement of resources, sensor nodes to record the location and state of goods can reduce loss of value during transit can be deployed.
-This requires a node
+For management of goods in transit, sensor nodes that record the environmental conditions of goods are deployed.
+This requires a node to:
-to:

-  i.
-Last for a number of weeks without recharge ii.
-Include any required sensors (temperature, humidity, exposure to certain
+  - Last for several months without recharge
+  - Include sensors for temperature, humidity, exposure to certain gases and light conditions, etc
-       gases and light conditions, etc) iii.
-Send data to a local gateway, which itself is connected to the vehicle's power source and handles GPS localization.
+  - Send data to a local gateway.

 ## 1.4.
 Distributed system monitoring and control

-To monitor and control distributed systems, a central computer and a network of lower resource nodes can be used.
+For monitoring and controlling distributed systems, networks of sensors and actuators are used.
 This requires a node to:

-  i.
-Be extremely low resource and cheap, in the case where the sensor nodes
-       are very numerous and/or in a mass-market product ii.
-Include any required sensors (pressure, torque, flow, rotary encoder, temperature, pressure, etc) iii.
-Include any required actuators (motors, solenoids, valves, heating elements, etc) iv.
-Collect and feed back data to the control loop with a low latency or a timestamp based on accurate synchronization
-  v.
-Achieve high timing accuracy, in the case where a control loop is running
-       on the node
+  - Be extremely cheap if it is a mass-market product
+  - Include sensors for pressure, temperature, torque, flow, rotary encoding, etc
+  - Include motors, solenoids, valves, heating elements, etc
+  - Collect and send data with a low latency or synchronized timestamp
+  - Potentially run a control loop.

 ## 1.4.
 Edge systems for building management and automation

-To improve the comfort of occupants, reduce energy consumption, and reduce operating costs, sensors that monitor the environmental conditions in a building can be deployed.
-These sensors then influence the control of the HVAC (heating, ventilation, and air conditioning) systems.
+Edge nodes in building management systems are involved in various sensing and user interfacing tasks.
 This requires a node to:

+  - Be powered from the building
-  i.
-Connect to the building's power infrastructure ii.
-Connect to the building management system via common wired or wireless
+  - Connect to the building management system via wired or wireless links
-       LAN protocols
-  iii.
-Include any required sensors (temperature, humidity, pressure etc) iv.
-Deliver data at a rate and time accuracy that allows stable feedback
-       control of the parameters being measured.
+  - Include sensors for temperature, humidity, pressure, current, etc
+  - Deliver data with reasonably accurate timing.

 ## 1.5.
-Easy-fit smart home devices
+Smart home devices

-For smart home applications, devices which can be fit to the home without a power supply can be deployed.
+Easy fit, easy-to-use devices can be used by consumers to monitor and manage their home.
 This requires a node to:

-  i.
-Last for a number of weeks without recharge, while continuously
-       collecting data
+  - Include sensors for temperature, light, humidity, smoke, etc
+  - Be secure but also usable for people with no technical knowledge
-  ii.
-Include any required sensors (temperature, light, humidity, smoke, etc) iii.
-Connect to a home gateway using a widely supported wireless LAN protocol.
+  - Connect to a commercial home gateway from a different vendor
+  - Potentially not be powered from the house

 ## 1.6.
 Daughterboards

-To provide immediate support for functionality such as communication, sensing, actuation, or some combination of these along with convenient or flexible application logic, low power plug-and-play daughterboards can be produced.
+Daughterboards can be used by developers to get immediate support for a piece of hardware, or to outsource a task from the main processor.
 This requires the daughterboard to:

-  i.
-Support popular communication protocols ii.
-Support popular microcontrollers, transceivers, sensors and actuators iii.
-Allow easy definition of application logic iv.
-Operate in slave mode for board protocols which use a master-slave model.
+  - Be reliable from the point of view of the main processor
+  - Present a usable interface to the main processor
+  - Potentially include a transciever, sensor, actuator, etc.

 # 2 List of design goals